wkeeling/selenium-wire/README.rst

 Accessing Requests
 ~~~~~~~~~~~~~~~~~~

 Selenium Wire captures all HTTP/HTTPS traffic made by the browser [1]_.
+The following attributes provide access to requests and responses.

 ``driver.requests``
     The list of captured requests in chronological order.